History of JetBlue in Timeline

 In April 2002, JetBlue's IPO took place, raising $260 million at its NASDAQ debut.

-2002: JetBlue IPO
+2002: JetBlue Goes Public

 JetBlue went public in 2002.

-In October 2005, JetBlue's quarterly profit plunged from US$8.1 million to $2.7 million due to rising fuel costs and operational issues.
+In October 2005, JetBlue's quarterly profit had plunged from US$8.1 million to $2.7 million due to rising fuel costs and operational issues.

-2005: Loss in 2005
+2005: Full-year Loss

-JetBlue had a loss in 2005 of $20 million.
+JetBlue had a full-year loss in 2005.

-December 2006: Seats Removed from A320s
+December 2006: JetBlue removes seats from A320s

-January 2007: Return to Profitability
+January 2007: JetBlue returns to profitability

-February 2007: Partnership with Aer Lingus
+February 2007: JetBlue partners with Aer Lingus

 In February 2007, JetBlue announced its partnership with Irish flag carrier Aer Lingus to allow passengers to switch between airlines on a single ticket for flights with connections in either New York JFK or Boston.

-May 10, 2007: Dave Barger Becomes CEO
+May 10, 2007: Dave Barger becomes CEO

-July 2007: Partnership with The Simpsons Movie
+July 2007: JetBlue partners with "The Simpsons Movie"

 In July 2007, JetBlue partnered with 20th Century Fox's film "The Simpsons Movie" to become the "Official Airline of Springfield".